California program to lease land under freeways faces scrutiny after major Los Angeles fire

 “Some of those actions could have prevented what we now see happened underneath the 10,” Santiago said.

-Apex Development Inc. has leased the land under Interstate 10 since 2008.
+Apex Development Inc. has leased the land under I-10 since 2008.
 One condition of Apex’s contract stipulated it not allow flammable or hazardous materials to be stored there.

-The fire that spread quickly over 8 acres (3 hectares) was fed by pallets, cars, construction materials and other items being stored under the freeway in an industrial neighborhood.
+The fire that spread quickly over 8 acres (3 hectares) was fed by pallets, cars, construction materials, hand sanitizer and other items being stored under the freeway in an industrial neighborhood.
 No injuries were reported but at least 16 homeless people living in an encampment there were taken to shelters.

 No arrests have been made and Newsom has said investigators are trying to determine if more than one person was involved in what officials said was likely arson.

-Prior to the fire, state officials filed a lawsuit against Apex saying the company stopped paying rent last year and owes $78,000.
+Prior to the fire, state officials filed a lawsuit against Apex saying the company owes $78,000 in unpaid rent.

-Apex has confirmed the litigation but has not answered other questions through a lawyer.
+“Apex rented and improved the rundown yard and made substantial capital investments during the period that it had possession of the yard,” D’Attaray said.
+“Caltrans inspected the premises periodically, at least once a year, and CalTrans was fully aware of the sublessees and their operations.
+Even the State of California’s Fire Marshall inspected the premises.”

+He said Apex had also repeatedly called the fire department to report fires started by homeless encampments, including along the fence line and at other yards.

-Owners of two of the companies that subleased the property said they had warned of fire danger and other hazards related to homeless people living under the freeway.
-Luis Cartagena of Eagle Wood Services said he decided to stop using the space for his wood pallet business more than a year ago because he was losing so much to theft.
+Owners of two of the companies that subleased the property said they also had warned of fire danger and other hazards related to homeless people living under the freeway.
+Luis Cartagena of Eagle Wood Services said he stopped using the space for his wood pallet business more than a year ago because he was losing so much to theft.

 Serafin said he’s been unable to get insurance for his business because of concerns about homeless people using cooking fires in the area.
 He said he and other businesses called the city repeatedly to request a cleanup of the encampment.
-The city removed homeless people from the space once, and then encampments quickly returned, he said.
+The city removed homeless people from the space once, but the encampments quickly returned, he said.

 The city didn’t respond to a request for comment about whether they had received complaints or removed people from the site.
-Los Angeles Mayor Karen Bass on Monday warned against assumptions that homeless people had started the blaze.
+Los Angeles Mayor Karen Bass warned Monday against assuming homeless people started the blaze.

 Serafin said he and other contractors received a notice from the state transportation agency in May saying Apex wasn’t paying its rent.
-Serafin and other business owners then decided to stop paying Apex, but then lost access to their properties.
+Serafin and other business owners stopped paying Apex, but lost access to their properties.
 They resumed paying and tried to work directly with Caltrans but the agency’s lawyer said he couldn’t negotiate with them, Serafin said.

-Serafin said he signed a contract with Apex back in 2009 but could no longer find it.
+Serafin said he signed a contract with Apex in 2009 but couldn’t find it.

 The danger of storing flammable materials under elevated interstates has drawn the scrutiny of federal investigators in the past.
 After a 2017 fire collapsed a section of Interstate 85 in Atlanta, the National Transportation Safety Board criticized the Georgia Department of Transportation’s decision to store construction materials beneath the bridge without assessing the fire risk.
 The department said it immediately changed storage practices.

-California Fire Marshal Daniel Berlant said investigators have identified where Saturday’s fire started and what caused it after sorting through the rubble for evidence, but did not specify what they found.
-He had no information on a suspect and said investigators are talking to witnesses, including homeless people and nearby business owners.
+California Fire Marshal Daniel Berlant said investigators have identified where Saturday’s fire started and what caused it after sorting through the rubble for evidence but did not specify what they found.
+He had no information on a suspect and said investigators are talking to witnesses.

 An estimated 300,000 vehicles use the stretch of freeway daily, which runs east-west across the heart of the metropolis and connects with other major freeways.
 The city has been urging people to avoid the area, take buses and trains, or work from home.